VonHeikemen/lsp-zero.nvim/README.md

   -- to learn the available actions lsp_zero.default_keymaps({buffer = bufnr})
 end)

+-- here you can configure the language servers
 ```

 Next step is to install a language server.
 Go to nvim-lspconfig's documentation, in the [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) file you'll find the list of LSP servers and how to install them.